ZeroOneStudio/gracenote-cli/README.md

 * Run `make`
 * Use `./sample 'CLIENT ID' 'CLIENT TAG' ./license.txt ./data/05-Hummingbird-sample.wav`

-If everything is fine, you should see the followuing output:
+If everything is fine, you should see the following output:

 ```bash
 {